Thinkwise/docs/docs/sf/help.md

 ## Creating help texts

-The help text for an object, like a table, task, report, column or parameter, can be specified at the translation of the object to which this help text applies.
+The help text for an object, like a table, task, column or [conditional layout](subjects.html#conditional-formatting), can be specified at the translation of the object to which this help text applies.

 The user interfaces automatically combine the help text of, for instance, the columns of a table to create the table's help text.

 ![1537880754985](assets/sf/1537880754985.png)
 *Providing help text in English for the *project* table*